What are SBA Disaster Loans?

 Physical damage loans provide funds for repairs not covered by insurance.
 Small business owners can use the funds to repair or replace the following:

-Terms for both EIDL and physical damage loans go up to 30 years and are determined by the organization’s ability to repay the loan.
-Loan repayments are deferred for the first 12 months, so businesses have up to a year to get businesses back up and running before repayments begin.
+Terms for both EIDL and physical damage loans range from 1 to 30 years and are determined by the organization’s ability to repay the loan.
+Loan repayments are deferred for the first 12 months, allowing businesses up to a year to recover and get back on their feet before repayments begin.

 There are no prepayment penalties; the only other fee is a $100 processing fee for loans over $25,000.